plewis/deploy/JC_instructions.md

 	python3 summarize-galax.py

-You can now transfer the file 'plot-galax.Rmd' to your local laptop and run it in RStudio to  visualize the results.
+You can now transfer the file `plot-galax.Rmd` to your local laptop using the instructions at [this link](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) You can then run the file in RStudio to  visualize the results.